 Curfew Law in the State of California

-While it is up to individual cities to determine whether they want to impose curfews on minors and if so, what hours the curfew will cover, the State of California imposes its own curfew when it comes to teenager drivers.
-For the first 12 months after obtaining a drivers license, a teen driver cannot be on the roads between the hours of 11 p.m. and 5 a.m.
+While it is up to individual cities to determine whether they want to impose curfews on minors and if so, what hours the curfew will cover, the State of California imposes its own curfew when it comes to teenage drivers.
+For the first 12 months after obtaining a driver’s license, a teen driver cannot be on the roads between the hours of 11 p.m. and 5 a.m.

 If you work within those hours, and there are not any other reasonable transportation methods available to you, then you are allowed to drive to and from work or to perform work tasks.
 You must carry a letter in your possession that is signed by your boss and verifies information about your job including what date your job is expected to end.
 This prevents a teen from being out all night while carrying a letter around three months after the job ended.

 Just because a teenager is restricted from driving during certain hours doesn’t mean he or she is necessarily at home.
 Individual cities have the right to impose additional curfews on minors.
 For example, anyone under the age of 18 in the San Diego area must obey a curfew.
 Different jurisdictions have different hours when the curfew applies.
 Poway, Escondido, Solana Beach, Del Mar and Chula Vista have curfews from 11 p.m. to 5 a.m.
 San Diego imposes a 10 p.m. to 6 a.m. curfew.
 An exception to curfew law in San Diego is made if you are on your way to or from work or driving as part of your employment duties, such as pizza delivery.

 Curfew While on Probation